GovTechSG/ship-hats-overview/webinspect-workflow.md

 ## Prerequisites

 Agency and Application must onboard WIE (via HATS Service Request) to use.
+Additionally, refer to [WebInspect Service Tickets Guide](webinspect-service-tickets-guide).

 - Fortify Application & Application Version to be accessible in WIE
     - Existing Fortify Applications to use WebInspect shall be specified in the HATS Service Request